sagecodes/intro-to-sql/README.md

 *Note:* This isn't actually changing the database.
 You're just choosing what and how to look at the data.

-The same database can be used in diffent ways acrros applications at the same time.
+The same database can be used in different ways across applications at the same time.

 - Website could be pulling data to show your purchase history
 - An analyst could be pulling the data to learn what the most popular item is

-Read more details and how to create data bases [here](https://www.w3schools.com/sql/sql_create_db.asp).

 ### Data types